horker/pswinsearch/README.md

 ## License

 This module is licensed under the MIT License.
+See LICENSE.txt for more information.